Wang20030509/Study_of_Death_Registry_Statistics/README.md

 ## LLM (Large Language Model) Usage

 This project used assistance from OpenAI’s GPT-4 model for guidance on structuring the project, writing code, and generating some of the textual content for documentation.
-The analytical work, data processing, and statistical methods were executed independently by the researcher, and all code implementations are the original work of the repository owner.
+The entire chat history is available in inputs/llms/usage.txt.

 ## Acknowledgments